-Dyno software for vehicle acceleration dyno runs at the race track
+Dyno software for vehicle acceleration dyno runs at the track

 An acceleration dyno run is made using a laptop computer or data recorder as follows: